Robinson Crusoe (2016 film): Plot

-English mapmaker Robinson Crusoe and his pet Airedale Terrier Aynsley have booked passage on a ship to the New World.
-During a violent storm at night, the two are accidentally locked in the ship's belowdeck along with a pair of spoiled Persian cats, Mal and May, while the crew escapes with their lives.
+An English cartographer, Robinson Crusoe and his pet Airedale Terrier, Aynsley have booked passage on a ship to the New World.
+During a violent storm, the two are accidentally locked in the ship's belowdeck along with a pair of spoiled British Shorthairs, Mal and May, while the crew escapes with their lives.
 He is knocked unconscious by a Lantern leaving Aynsley mourning over his master.

-Regaining consciousness and arriving on the island the next morning, Crusoe begins to look for a way out while the animals of the island, Kiki a kingfisher, an Old Goat named Scrubby, a chameleon named Carmello, a tapir called Rosie, a Pangolin with an Australian accent called Pango, and a parrot called tuesday become secretly worried that The Stranger on the island will murder them.
-When attacked by Mal and May in a ambush, Aynsley drives them away and Crosoe takes Tuesday aboard the wreckage.
-Aynsley convinces Mak that he and Crusoe are friends.
-Mal and May trick the animals of the island into believing Crusoe has murdered Tuesday and have them attack Crusoe.
+Regaining consciousness and arriving on an island the next day, Crusoe begins to look for a way out while a group of animals of the island: a kingfisher named Kiki, an elderly goat named Scrubby, a veiled chameleon named Carmello, a Malayan tapir named Rosie, a ground pangolin with an Australian accent named Pango, a scarlet macaw named Tuesday (real name, Mak), and an echidna named Epi watch him from a distance.
+While the others become secretly worried that The Stranger on the island will murder them, Tuesday thinks that The Stranger’s arrival will be his ticket to see what the world outside of their island might be.
+When Tuesday gets attacked by Mal and May in an ambush, Aynsley drives them away and Crusoe takes Tuesday aboard the wreckage.
+Aynsley convinces Tuesday that he and Crusoe are friends.
+Meanwhile, Mal and May trick Kiki and the others into believing Crusoe has murdered Tuesday and have them attack Crusoe.
 Mal and May go into the ship wreckage and start attacking Tuesday while Aynsley protects him.
 In the ensuing chaos, Aynsley is pinned under a door as the remains of the ship begin to catch fire.
-Tuesday makes it out in time, but Aynsley dies in the explosion.
-The animals think that Tuesday died in the explosion and mourn his death.
+Tuesday makes it out in time, but Aynsley dies in the explosion, which leads the animals think that Tuesday died in the explosion.
 Mal and May are thrown out of the ship into the black water and end up stranded on "Curse Island", a little island where all the bugs live.

 A soaked Tuesday leads a grieving Crusoe to meet his friends.
 Scrubby throws a heart attack, but the animals approach the stranger.
 Slowly but surely, the animals realize that Crusoe is friendly and begin helping him adjust to life on the island.
-However, Kiki becomes increasingly annoyed by the others' willingness to adapt to Crusoe's lifestyle.
-Meanwhile, Mal and May manage to get back on the main island and decide to put an end to Crusoe and his friends' easy lives.
+However, Kiki becomes increasingly annoyed by the others' willingness to adapt to Crusoe's lifestyle once they move into his newly built home.
+Meanwhile, Mal and May survive on bugs as the latter gives birth to more and more kittens as time goes by.
+Eventually, the cats manage to get back on the main island and decide to put an end to Crusoe and his friends' easy lives.
+Though outnumbered, Crusoe and his animal friends put up a good fight against them.
+During the battle, Crusoe is knocked down and Mal sets his home on fire with him in it.
+Crusoe's friends finally manage to lure the cats into a wooden watchtower built by Crusoe before causing it collapse, thus, forcing the cats to fall into the black water below and use part of the broken wooden watchtower as a raft.